List of aviation incidents involving terrorism: Volga-AviaExpress Flight 1353

-The first to crash was Volga-AviaExpress Flight 1353, a Tu-134 aircraft, registered RA-65080, which had been in service since 1977.
+The first to crash was Volga-AviaExpress Flight 1353, a Tupolev Tu-134, registered RA-65080, which had been in service since 1977.
 The plane was flying from Moscow to Volgograd.
 It left Domodedovo International Airport at 22:30 on 24 August 2004.
 Communication with the plane was lost at 22:56 while it was flying over Tula Oblast, 180 km south-east of Moscow.
 The remains of the aircraft were found on the ground several hours later.
 Thirty-four passengers and 9 crew members were on board the plane.
 All of them died in the crash.
 The flight recorders were recovered from the crash site.
 The flight data recorder showed that the plane was cruising uneventfully at 8100 metres, before indicating some type of high energy event likely originating near the right hand side of the aircraft at seat row 19.
 Both recorders stopped recording within 2–3 seconds of this event.
 This was followed by the separation of the fuselage at that location an undetermined amount of time afterward.